Kim Il Sung Stadium

 History

-Kim Il Sung Stadium was originally named the Girls Stadium (기림리공설운동장) in 1926.
-This stadium held the annual Kyung-Pyong Football Match between Kyungsung FC and Pyongyang FC from the 1920s, to the 1940s.
+Kim Il-sung Stadium was originally built by the Japanese as the Girimri Stadium (기림리공설운동장) in 1926 and held the annual Kyung-Pyong Football Match between Kyungsung FC and Pyongyang FC from the 1920s to the 1940s.

 After the division of Korea, it was used as a venue for speeches by politicians.
 On 14 October 1945, it was the site of Kim Il Sung's victory speech after the liberation of Pyongyang, called "Every Effort for the Building of a New Democratic Korea."